Jacksonville Women’s Rehab Focuses on the Total Person

 Addiction is characterized by an individual’s progressive loss of control over the continuing use of a substance or behavior.
 The user becomes obsessed with the substance or behavior despite adverse consequences and vigorously denies the existence of a problem if confronted.
 The user will do just about anything to maintain their addiction, so it affects not only the individual person but can also be damaging to families, relationships, careers, and many other aspects of life.
 The Teen Challenge addiction residential programs are designed to provide long-term recovery from such addictions.

 Jacksonville Women’s Rehab – Final Word and a Promise

-“God’s love has the power to reach and transform every addict, offering them instead a life of truth, peace and purpose.
-Our goal is to clear the addict’s mind and provide the right motivations, environment, training and mentorship to support this transformation.
-So, if you or a loved one is on the downward spiral of substance abuse, contact an Adult and Teen Challenge program first.
+“God’s love has the power to reach and transform every addict, offering them a life of truth, peace, and purpose.
+Our goal is to clear the addict’s mind and provide the right motivations, environment, training, and mentorship to support this transformation.
+So, if you or a loved one is on the downward spiral of substance abuse, contact a Teen Challenge rehab program first.
 We promise it will be the last rehab program you or they will ever need.”